Theme

 Why readers may notice it

-Gemma 4 Browser Extension matters because it gives readers a practical example of browser-local agent design, where the assistant runs on-device and interacts with ordinary browser context instead of depending only on a hosted chat surface.
+The reason to inspect Gemma 4 Browser Extension is that it gives readers a practical example of browser-local agent design, where the assistant runs on-device and interacts with ordinary browser context instead of depending only on a hosted chat surface.

 What readers may want to know